dinero-protocol/pirex-convex/README.md

 We have a "difficulty mode" for every type of user:

-- Easy mode: Deposit CVX and we will auto-compound your bribes every round into more liquid pCVX
+- Easy mode: Deposit CVX and we will auto-compound your bribes every round into more liquid pxCVX
 - Intermediate mode: Deposit your CVX and unlock in 17 weeks - same as Convex - but get all 17 weeks of your bribes upfront in the form of tokens.
 Sell, trade, or keep them - it’s up to you
 - Expert mode: Deposit your CVX, sell your bribes upfront or borrow against your CVX to buy more CVX.
 Rinse and repeat

-Users can deposit CVX and manage their own pCVX or let our partner Union compound their bribes into more pCVX.
-Users will be able to collateralize both uCVX (UnionPirex vault shares) and/or pCVX tokens and borrow against them.
+Users can deposit CVX and manage their own pxCVX or let our partner Union compound their bribes into more pxCVX.
+Users will be able to collateralize both uCVX (UnionPirex vault shares) and/or pxCVX tokens and borrow against them.

 And more!